The UE Wonderboom range has long been a favourite of ours, with its robustness and strong sound winning it a five-star rating on this very website.

 There’s still no voice assistant built-in, or microphone, and in terms of ports, there’s just a micro-USB for charging purposes.
 As with the first model, you can’t operate the Wonderboom 2 via app.
 Ultimate Ears has chosen not to over-egg the portable speaker pudding, but as it’s such a winning recipe, that shouldn’t be a problem.

-We cue up our iPhone 7 and listen to The Waking by Kurt Elling on Spotify Premium.
+We cue up an iPhone and listen to The Waking by Kurt Elling on Spotify Premium.
 The first thing to note is that the extra bass promised by UE is here, and it pays dividends in the mix.
 Elling’s voice is as forward as we’d expect, but thanks in part to that extra bass injection, it never dominates.

 The Wonderboom 2 delivers a sound as cohesive and detailed as we could hope for at the price.
 The presentation takes a step forward too.
 There are discrete musical nuances available in the twang of the double bass that weren’t obvious with the original.